Free shipping for orders over 80 EUR

 Whisky.
 At a glance.

 There are many different types of whisky that are produced in different countries.
-But at the core, all types are produced in a similar way.
+But in essence, all types are produced in a similar way.
 All types consist of water, yeast and grain.
 The big differences are the types of grain, the maturation in the barrels and the peat.
 But how the whisky is ultimately made from water, yeast and grain requires 5 steps :

 2. Mashing : Mashing involves mixing the grain with hot water in the mash tun.
 This converts the starch into sugar, which dissolves in the water.
 This process is repeated three times.
 The aim is to extract all soluble and fermentable sugars from the grain.
 This sugar solution is then bottled and cooled each time.